Sanzzdev/Baileysnew/README.md

 ## Reading Messages

 A set of message keys must be explicitly marked read now.
-In multi-device, you cannot mark an entire "chat" read as it were with FizzxyBaileys Web.
+In multi-device, you cannot mark an entire "chat" read as it were with Baileysnew Web.
 This means you have to keep track of unread messages.

 ``` ts